We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 I also have a guide to Hollywood Studios to give more detailed information about the park and attractions.
 This also includes a more detailed strategy for the entire day.

-What is Hollywood Studios Rope Drop in 2021?
+What is Hollywood Studios Rope Drop?

 Whenever you see a Disney blogger (or park fanatic) use the phrase “rope drop”, they are referring to being at the park first thing in the morning, prior to park opening.